The Curse of “Little Bastard”

 In March 1959, the wreckage was taken to Fresno to be stored, a fire broke out in the garage and destroyed the garage, incinerating everything, except for James Dean's Car.

-Not long after the car was on display in a Sacramento high School, which happened to be the anniversary of Dean's accident, the blots holding the car in place snapped and the car came of its
+Not long after the car was on display in a Sacramento High School, which happened to be the anniversary of Dean's accident, the bolts holding the car in place snapped and the car came of its

-Later it was reported that a truck carrying the car to Salinas lost control,, the driver was thrown from the truck, and was lucky to survive the fall, only to them have the cars wreckage come of the trailer and land on him killing him instantly.
+Later it was reported that a truck carrying the car to Salinas lost control,, the driver was thrown from the truck, and was lucky to survive the fall, only to them have the wreckage of the car come off the trailer and land on him killing him instantly.

-The Car is reported to have come of the back of a truck on at least two other occasions.
+The car is reported to have come off the back of a truck on at least two other occasions.

 Whilst on display in New Orleans, the Little Bastard wreckage is reported to have spontaneously split into 5 pieces

 In 1960, the car's tour ended.
 Barris had the vehicle loaded onto a boxcar in Florida and sealed shut.
 Then it was transported via train back to California.
 When the train arrived in L.A., the seal was still intact, yet the car had vanished and has not been seen since.